Embed from Getty Images

 The film is convincing on the thrilling action and the wide range of spy agents thrown at you, such as Agent Tequila and Agent Champagne – both members of the Statesman, which spends time masquerading as a Kentucky-based Bourbon whiskey distillery.
 But that’s where the fun stops, so much so, it’s hard to resist feelings of wanting to cling onto Elton John’s extended special appearance in a glamorous avatar in the film: a pointless appearance of Cambodia and the presence of women thrown around, who only really have a special knack for jolting a speeding narrative into sudden (uncomfortable) stops – all these women do really is pretend to be charismatic, sometimes even on polar ends, but fail at it miserably, and these plotholes make the movie a bumpy ride; it’s tough to figure out which is more tragic – the many tripping points in the movie, or the untimely demise of Merlin.

-Zucchini develops an infatuation for Camille, who speaks her mind and loves footie (love it! – sometimes more than the character of Courgette) and this actually is a little bit of a ‘love at first sight’ scenario because Zucchini develops romantic feelings for Camille, the moment he meets her.
-Camille and Courgette even spend some time thinking about how to continue to be together when they are no longer together at Fontaines’.
-The snowy atmosphere in the film is one of the nicest things, I feel and the movie really does have a great story.
+Zucchini develops an infatuation for Camille who speaks her mind and loves footie and their love actually is a little bit of a ‘love at first sight’ scenario because Zucchini develops romantic feelings for Camille the moment he meets her.
+Camille and Courgette even spend some time thinking about how to continue to be together when they are no longer together at Fontaines.
+The snowy atmosphere in the film is one of the nicest things I feel and the movie also has a very good story.